visgl/deck.gl/docs/api-reference/aggregation-layers/hexagon-layer.md

 * Default: `1`

 Hexagon elevation multiplier.
-The actual elevation is calculated by `elevationScale * getElevation(d)`. `elevationScale` is a handy property to scale all hexagons without updating the data.
+The actual elevation is calculated by `elevationScale * getElevationValue(d)`. `elevationScale` is a handy property to scale all hexagons without updating the data.

 ##### `extruded` (Boolean, optional)

 * Default: `false`

 Whether to enable cell elevation.
-Cell elevation scale by count of points in each cell.
 If set to false, all cells will be flat.

 ##### `upperPercentile` (Number, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")